Threadworm

 Key points about threadworms

-• Having threadworms is common in childhood, but anyone of any age can be affected.
+• Having threadworms is common in childhood, but you can be affected at any age.
 Threadworms are not harmful, you may not notice you have them, but they can be itchy and annoying.

-• Threadworms are small, thin, white worms between 2mm and 13mm long.
+• Threadworms are small, thin, white worms between 3 and 12 mm long.

 • They look like cotton threads and live in your bowel (gut).

-• Strict hygiene measures (washing and cleaning) can help clear up a threadworm infection and reduce the likelihood of reinfection.
+• Careful hygiene measures (washing and cleaning) can help clear up a threadworm infection and reduce the chance of reinfection.

 • To treat threadworms successfully, all household members must be treated, even if they don't have any symptoms.